Skip to content

 How does collaborative review improve the quality of a 3D printing file?

-Commenting features, annotations, and shared workspaces help teams maintain a single source of truth.
-Instead of passing files manually or relying on screenshots, users can interact with a real 3D viewer.
+Commenting features and shared workspaces help teams maintain a single source of truth.
 This reduces errors introduced by misinterpretation.
 The collaborative process turns the 3D printing file into a more robust and thoroughly inspected object.

 What limitations should users be aware of when preparing a 3D printing file?